edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 ----------------

 Now let's spin up a database for the app.
-You have two options to initialize an Gel project: using ``npx edgedb`` without installing the CLI, or installing the edgedb CLI directly.
+You have two options to initialize an Gel project: using ``$ npx gel`` without installing the CLI, or installing the gel CLI directly.
 In this tutorial, we'll use the first option.
-If you prefer to install the CLI, see the
-`Gel CLI installation guide <https://docs.edgedb.com/cli>`_ for more information.
+If you prefer to install the CLI, see the :ref:`Gel CLI guide <ref_cli_overview>` for more information.

 From the application's root directory, run the following command:

 .. code-block:: bash

-  $ npx edgedb project init
+  $ npx gel project init
   No `gel.toml` found in `~/nextjs-blog` or above
   Do you want to initialize a new project?
 [Y/n]
   > Y